tankonst/game_winner_binary_classifier/README.md

 1. `Explorative Data Analysis.ipynb`

 2. `Data_Transformation.ipynb`: feature engineering
-  * Build features on hero IDs
+  * Build features on hero IDs.
+Target-encdoding hero IDs in two ways:
-    + target-encdoding hero IDs in two ways: first, for each hero, take # games won - # games lost.
+    +  first, for each hero, take # games won - # games lost.
 This new feature also measures hero popularity and may not be reflective of "normalized" success rates.
-So, for the second feature, take (# games won - # games lost)/total games played.
+    + For the second feature, take (# games won - # games lost)/total games played.
    * Transform health: add features representing number of deaths per team and also average health per team
    * Tranform coordinates: add indicator function for each player with 1 if in x team's base, 0 otherwise.
-    * Aggregate features for each team: take sum over all team players, and standard deviation over all team players.
+   * Aggregate features for each team: take sum over all team players, standard deviation over all team players, over levels.
+   * Feature transformations: log and square of selected features

 3. `Logistic_Regression_model.ipynb`:
  * Load the transformed data